vuelee0/pwa-budget-tracker/README.md

 * [Screenshots](#screenshots)

 ## Installation
-Use 'npm init' to install the necessary npm packages to run this project.
+Use `npm init` to install the necessary npm packages to run this project.

 ## Usage
 Track withdrawals and deposits with or without an internet connection.